apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 ```

 The type checker complains about missing type annotations.
 See the [Tutorial on
 Snowcat][] for details.
-When we want to add type annotations to the variables,
+When we try to add type annotations to the variables,
 we run into an issue.
 Indeed, the variables are declared with the Pluscal
 syntax: